ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Where an Agency has already determined that a HYBRID solution is required, [additional considerations](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/plan-hybrid-identity-design-considerations-overview) will apply and these should also be reviewed.

-#### Design Decisions

-The tables below describe the Azure AD design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Azure AD Design Decisions for all agencies and implementation types
+Table 6 Azure AD Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---